-The 52nd Annual Holiday Look In Home Tour features the heritage and timelessness of Pasadena’s architecture, complemented by some of the most talented and innovative florists and musicians in the area.
+The 53rd Annual Holiday Look In Virtual Home Tour features the heritage and timelessness of Pasadena’s architecture, complemented by some of the most talented and innovative florists and musicians in the area.
 Join us for this time-honored Pasadena holiday tradition, as you step into each of our four festively decorated homes and gardens.